-The information used in the Legislative Overview corresponds to the legislation as of May 1, 2023 and has been obtained from public sources.
+The information used in the Legislative Overview corresponds to the legislation as of May 1, 2023 (the information in Uzbekistan section is updated as of July 2024) and has been obtained from public sources.
 Please note that legislation and practices in Central Asian countries are constantly changing; therefore, it is recommended to check the information provided in the Legislative Overview and consult with relevant local institutions and experts in each specific case when using the information provided in the Legislative Overview.